 Have you ever wondered if Apple Cider Vinegar was really this magical elixir it’s made out to be?
 In this post, I’ll sort fact from fiction to help you decode eight facts about apple cider vinegar.
 This post was originally sponsored by Ethan’s.
 All opinions are my own.
 This article is not meant to be used as a substitute for medical advice.
 Please view my disclosures and disclaimers.

 As we head into cold and flu season, I’m reminded of the importance of building my immune system.
-As someone with an autoimmune disease, and one whose disease initiated in the gut, I’m always looking for natural ways to build my health and immune defenses.
+As someone with an autoimmune disease (celiac disease), and one whose disease initiated in the gut, I’m always looking for natural ways to build my health and immune defenses.

 I believe building your immune system is a year-round job – not something you do only during cold or flu season.
 The goal is to not get sick (or at least lesson the symptoms if you do) as well as to increase your body’s natural ability to fight a virus when it hits.

 I’ve heard about the many benefits of apple cider vinegar in promoting good health and have always wondered if I should incorporate it in my daily diet.
 I usually only sip on apple cider vinegar when I have a cold (diluted in hot water with honey).

 But what about drinking it year-round?
 Could an apple cider vinegar shot a day keep the doctor away?